JosephPB/josephpb.github.io/topics/topic_9.md

 >But times are changing and the world has witnessed in recent months and years an epic outbreak of horrific natural disasters unprecedented in the 70-year history of our Organization.
 Tsunamis, hurricanes, earthquakes, flooding, bush fires and droughts have resulted in the loss of countless lives and untold sorrow and suffering.
 Especially noteworthy is the fact that developed countries are no longer insulated from the reach and destructive force of these events.
 Some countries and regions have been visited by climate-related and natural events like cyclones, bush fires, flooding, earthquakes, volcanic eruptions, droughts, tornados, and so on.

-Additioanlly, we see that women anc children gain in prominance at around the same time in this topic.
-Indeed, it is no cooincidence that *people*, *child* and *aid* are prominent in the keywords during the times in which we see peaks in their likelihood of appearance.
+Additioanlly, we see that women and children gain prominance in the statements at around the same time in this topic.
+Indeed, it is no cooincidence that *people*, *child* and *aid* are present in the top keywords during the same periods.
 Woman are entering into the conversation, along with chilren, portrayed as victims.
-In the late 1990s and 2000s conversations around climate change, and natural disasters shift away from the problems of crop yields towards one of human suffering at the level of death.
+Additionally, in the late 1990s and 2000s conversations around climate change, and natural disasters shift away from the problems of crop yields towards one of human suffering at the level of death.

 <div class="container">
     <div style="float:left;width:49%">